A Comparison of Micromegas with x/y Strip Charge Readouts for Directional Recoil Detection: Characterization via Micromegas Mesh Charge Pulses

 \section{Characterization via Micromegas Mesh Charge Pulses}

 The top of the gas box consists of a thin Kapton layer directly above the sensitive volume.
-By placing an uncollimated Fe-55 source above the Kapton, as shown in Figure~\ref{MM_Fe55}, we induce 5.9\,keV X-ray conversion events in the sensitive volume that can be used to measure the gain and gain resolution of all detectors.
+By placing an uncollimated Fe-55 source above the Kapton, as shown in Figure~\ref{MM_Fe55}, we induce 5.9\,keV X-ray conversion events in the sensitive volume that can be used to measure the avalanche gain and gain resolution of all detectors.
 To this end, the PHA setup described in Section~\ref{exp-setup} is used.
 Using a function generator, test pulses are injected into the preamp's test input to obtain a sensitivity of 2.11 PHA bins/fC.
 Based on repeated calibrations, we estimate this sensitivity to be stable within 2.2\% for the measurements reported here, allowing precise relative comparisons of different detector configurations.
 We do not attempt a precise absolute calibration of the gain, hence all measurements reported are implicitly subject to an absolute gain uncertainty (due to effects such as gas quality, temperature, pressure, and HV supply calibration uncertainties) of order 25\%.
 The expected number of primary electrons for a 5.9\,keV X-ray conversion events in our gas mixture is simulated with \texttt{Degrad}~\cite{degrad} as $\textrm{N}_{exp} = 167.5$.
 The gain of each event ($x$) is obtained by dividing the observed charge by $\textrm{N}_{exp}$.
 The gain of the photoelectric events is measured over a period of one minute and the gain distribution is fitted to the Crystal Ball function~\cite{CB1,CB2}

 where $\beta > 0$, $m > 1$, $\mu$, and $\sigma >0$ are fit parameters.
 The point where the probability density function switches from a power-law to a Gaussian is defined by $\beta$ and $m$ is the power of the tail.
 The mean and standard deviation of the Gaussian are given by $\mu$ and $\sigma$, respectively.
 Hence, the avalanche gain as measured on the Micromegas mesh by the PHA setup is denoted by $G$ and obtained as the fit value of $\mu$.
 Similarly the avalanche gain resolution is denoted by $\sigma_\textrm{G}$ and obtained as the fit value of $\sigma$.
+For PHA data only, we also include a second-order polynomial background component in the fitting function.